remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

 !!! info "Partition your disk"
     For the worker, the image and iso of each virtual device is stored in `/opt/remotelabz-worker/images`, `/opt/remotelabz-worker/iso`, respectively.
 Each laboratory stores the user's VM in `/opt/remotelabz-worker/instances` and the container in the lxc default working directory `/var/lib/lxc`

-    To avoid storage problem on the system, we recommand to build 2 partitions for :
+    To avoid storage problem on the system, we recommand to build 2 Logical Volumes in the Volume named rlz-vg for :

     - `/opt`
     - `/var/lib/lxc`

 !!! question "How size my partition ?"
-    For example, on a RemoteLabz deploys for 355 users and which uses 2 workers :
+    For example, on a RemoteLabz deploys for 355 users and 570 VM/containers on 2 workers :

     - on the first worker, 193 containers use 289 Go (1.4 Go/container) and 56 VMs use 281 Go (5 Go/VM), respectively
     - on the second worker, 286 containers use 327 Go (1,1 Go/container) and 34 VMs use 284 Go (8,3 Go/VM), respectively